kjmarshall/NNet/README.md

 <!-- npx markdown-toc -i README.md -->

 ## Getting Started
-The easiest way to get started using or understanding NNet is to read the documentation below and examine some of the examples and tests provided in the [tests](./tests) directory.
+The easiest way to get started using or understanding NNet is to scan through the documentation below and examine some of the examples and tests provided in the [tests](./tests) directory.

 ### Requirements
 - A compiler that supports C++17 features (e.g. std::optional, structured bindings, constexpr if )